EvictionLab/eviction-lab-website/site/content/help-faq/question15-demographics.md

 type: methods
 weight: 240
 ---
-We have data from XXXX to XXXX.
-For more information, please click here to go to our Methods page.
+Research team -- care to speak to this?
+It was a frequent question in our user testing.